PaddlePaddle/PaddleSpeech/README.md

 pip install pynput
 ```

-Then we can start the client in another console by:
+Then to start the client, please run this in another console:

 ```bash
 CUDA_VISIBLE_DEVICES=0 \